newchuyalong/libgdx-learning/Using-libGDX-with-other-JVM-languages.md

 * [Ruby](https://github.com/jruby/jruby/wiki/CallingJavaFromJRuby)
 * [Ceylon](http://ceylon-lang.org/documentation/1.2/tour/interop/)

+## Target platform compatibility

-## Desktop ##
+### Desktop

 This works out of the box, as the desktop libGDX back-end uses the JVM that you have installed on your computer, which is most likely either OpenJDK or Oracle JDK.
 Both of these JVMs support polyglot code, as they run on `.class` files, not Java source code.

-## Android ##
+### Android

 This works for many languages, but it is sometimes unavailable.
-For best results, search on your favorite search engine [JVM language of choice] on Android.
+For best results, search on your favorite search engine “[JVM language of choice] on Android”.

 Some examples: